andreagiassi/microservice-rbac-user-management/README.md

 This is a microservice project that is using Spring Boot and JPA to exposes a small set of REST apis.

+The micro service is connecting to another docker container with MySql 8.0 .

-The port exposed is the 8090 .
+The services exposed from the microservice are available on the port 8090.

 #### Database
-The database schema must to be created using the simple db.sql script included one time.
+The database schema must to be created using the simple db.sql script included one time, once the docker image will be created.

+Read for more information the file Note.txt for the necessary deploy using docker.

-The other two sql files are executed in automatic from Spring boot in order to create the db schema and to insert some test data.
+The other two sql files are executed in automatic from Spring Boot in order to create the database schema and to insert some test data on the application start up.

 * db_create.sql : create the empty database "reports" .
 * schema.sql : create the table/s on the database .